FilbinLab/Multidimensional_STEPN/README.md

 ## 5.Co-culture

-Experiment to determine the cell state shifts between EP1NS cells cultures alone (monoculture) or with rat neurons and astrocytes (coculture).
+Codes to pre-process and analyze patient models cocultured with rat E19 cortical cells and human iNs+iAs.

 ## 6.Preclinical_models

-Codes to visualize Fig E10a/b
+Codes to pre-process patient models